 Location: Underway to Grenada

-It was a bit difficult for everyone to wake up this morning because last night we were out late doing our turtle walk on the beaches of Nevis.
-We didn’t mind the late hour, because we were having so much fun releasing baby hatchlings and excavating nests.
+It was a bit difficult for everyone to wake up this morning because last night, we were out late doing our turtle walk on the beaches of Nevis.
+We didn’t mind the late hour because we had so much fun releasing baby hatchlings and excavating nests.
 We saw three nests; two were hawksbills, and one was a green turtle nest.
-We learned about nesting and hatching success around Nevis, and got up close and personal with the joys and harsh realities that these guys face from the moment they are laid.
+We learned about nesting and hatching success around Nevis and got up close and personal with the joys and harsh realities that these guys face from the moment they are laid.

 Pictured: The whole group as we departed Nevis heading for Grenada; everyone gathered in the cockpit; Amy briefing the students on the schedule for our time in Grenada; view of Nevis after we departed.